When a woman enters preterm labor, the contractions cause the cervix to thin out, and/or dilate early.

 Symptoms of Preterm Labor

-Preterm labor often needs immediate attention.
-Please call your doctor immediately if you have one or more of these symptoms.
+Preterm labor requires immediate attention.
+Please call your doctor right away if you have one or more of these symptoms.

-- Increase or change in vaginal discharge – a significant increase in discharge or a change in vaginal discharge (mucous, bloody, or watery) might indicate pre-term labor.
+- Increase or change in vaginal discharge.
+A significant increase in discharge, or a change in the type of discharge (mucous, bloody, or watery) might indicate pre-term labor.